 Hey all.
-I’m a data scientist.
+I’m a machine learning researcher and engineer.

-There are so many questions, unknowns, and beliefs out there in the world.
+There are many questions, unknowns, and beliefs out there in the world.
 Each person has their own beliefs,

 natural selection has given us incredible brains, capable of processing massive amounts of information.

 Of course, our brains evolved to mesa-optimize things that helped us survive and reproduce back in the day,

 not neccessarily accurately analyze certain types of information.
 So when it comes to processing and analyzing, say,